-It will be important to keep your lungs clear by way of intermittent deep breathing and attempts to cough up any secretions so as to reduce the risk of a chest infection.
-You may receive help from a physiotherapists to achieve this.
+It is important to keep your lungs clear by way of intermittent deep breathing and attempts to cough up any secretions so as to reduce the risk of a chest infection.
+You may receive help from the physiotherapists to achieve this.